ibexa/documentation-developer/docs/cookbook/creating_custom_dropdowns.md

 ## Add attributes

-Next look into the `data-value` attribute in the code above (line 11 and 12) to replicated options with the CSS class: `ez-custom-dropdown__item`.
+Next look into the `data-value` attribute in the code above (line 11 and 12) to duplicated options with the CSS class: `ez-custom-dropdown__item`.
 It stores a value of an option from a select input.

 You can provide placeholder text for your custom dropdown.
 To do so:

 - put a `data-value` attribute with no value `data-value=""`
-- add a `disabled` attribute to the item in the replicated list of options
+- add a `disabled` attribute to the item in the duplicated list of options

 as shown in the example below.
 It will make it unclickable.